 Criteria for the Award

 The NCTE Distinguished Service Award does not need to be awarded each year.
-This award should be bestowed only when the subcommittee decides that nominations warrant presentation of the award.
+This award should be bestowed only when the committee decides that nominations warrant presentation of the award.

 NOTE: This award may be given posthumously.